neicnordic/neic-sda/docs/structure.md

 In a stand-alone setup, the deployed service has less remote synchronisation to worry about, but on the other hand more components might be required (e.g ([orchestrator](services/orchestrator))) to also handle annotations/meta-data locally, as well as to deal with identifiers etc.

-The NeIC SDA is targeting both types of setup, to open up the use of the re-use of components to more use cases than initially envisioned.
+The NeIC SDA is targeting both types of setup but also to allow for the possibility to re-use components in more use cases than initially envisioned.

 ### Container deployment options